DavidWells/davidwells.io-v1/content/blog/2019-07-01-advanced-package-json-tips.md

 }
 ```

-This example below will pass the `--watch` flag to the `my-script` command
+This example below will pass the `--watch` flag to the `my-script` command.

 ```bash
 npm run pass-flags-to-other-script